RamprabhuRajavelu/EXP-5/README.md

 # EXP-5
 EXP.
 NO. 5.
-ZENER DIODE CHARACTERISTICS AND ZENER AS VOLTAGE REGULATOR
+ZENER DIODE CHARACTERISTICS AND ZENER AS VOLTAGE REGULATOR NAME : RAMPRABHU R

+REG : 212222040129

 AIM
 .
 To find the Zener Break down voltage regulation condition.